BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 - For males, the estimated average BDI score (Beck Depression Inventory) is 4.702615 points higher than for females.
 - Additionally, for every additional year of age, the estimated average BDI score increases by 29.4%.
 - Moreover, as the neuroticism level increases by one unit, the estimated average BDI score increases by 53.4%.
-- Conversely, the estimated average BDI score decreases by 40.6% as time increases by three months of psychological treatment.
+- Conversely, the estimated average BDI score decreases by 40.6% for every three months of psychological treatment.

 ### Prediction BDI Score
 Here I used the model to predict the BDI score of a 45-year-old female in the MBCT post-treatment period, dealing with type II diabetes, who has a high level of education and no comorbidities.
 Her neuroticism level is 35.
 The BDI score for this case is 9.18.